thegrumpys/odop/docs/Help/htt.md

 Off-line operation is not currently supported.
-If a design session is in progress when network connectivity is lost, it is possible that design activity can continue but it will not be possible to save into the design library or open new designs until network connectivity is restored.
+If a design session is in progress when network connectivity is lost, it is possible that design activity can continue but it will not be possible to save into the design library or open new designs from the library until network connectivity is restored.
+It should be possible to use the **File : Export** menu to save designs to local storage even after a loss of network connectivity.

 ___